A Local’s Guide to Your Fall UK Packing List

 Packing hacks are more important than ever when you have to be ready for all types of weather.
 These are a few favorites to help you fit more in and stay organized!

-• Step 3: Add a sweater (jumper) for warmth – cardigans are extra versatile
+- Step 2: Add a sweater (jumper) for warmth – cardigans are extra versatile for warmer fall days.

 UK Travel Luggage and Organizing Gear